NekomimiOwO/AinoCompanion/README.md

 - Stay within the configured interaction distance.
 - Hold a valid physics item that does not exceed `Max Carried Mass`.
-- Make sure the pet is not dead, grabbed, or stunned.
+- Make sure the pet isn't already carrying something.
-- In multiplayer, wait for the host to process the request.

 ### Ai-Chan appears stuck